Osteopathy at The Bampton Clinic

 Osteopath

-Miles graduated from the European School of Osteopathy and set up a clinic in Highworth.
+Amy graduated from the European School of Osteopathy in 2011.

 Miles Holloway